t0tallyKy1e/EscapeRoom/README.txt

         - SetCorrectCameraHeight.cs
         ** I'm not sure where these came from or if they have been used so I'm afraid to delete them

+    - Code in Hand.cs tagged with "// new code here" is also written by me.